 Protein is crucial to enable a puppy to grow, repair, and maintain its muscles and tissues.
 Fat is used in several bodily processes and can be used as a concentrated source of energy.

 While dogs can consume high levels of carbohydrates, they should instead try and consume a modest portion to better mimic their ancestor’s diet.
 An excessive carbohydrate proportion can lead to health issues such as diabetes or weight gain.

 The Difference Between Nutrition for Puppies & Adult Dogs

-Puppies, on the other hand, need a diet even higher in protein than adult dogs.
-This is as not only have they got to sustain themselves, but they also need the protein to stimulate and allow for healthy growth of their bodies and muscles.
+Puppies, on the other hand, need a diet that is even higher in protein than adult dogs.
+This higher level of protein is required as puppies need protein to sustain themselves, but they also need protein to stimulate and enable for the healthy growth of their bodies and muscles.

-Puppies should also not limit their intake of fat as it is crucial for a number of bodily functions and should be their primary energy source.
+Puppies should also not limit their intake of fat as it is crucial for many bodily functions and should be their primary energy source.

 Small Breed vs. Large Breed Puppies Nutrition